y-scope/yscope-log-viewer/docs/src/user-guide/format-struct-logs-syntax.md

 {@timestamp:timestamp:YYYY-MM-DD HH\:MM\:ss.SSS} {level} \{{thread}\} latency={latency_secs:round} {an\.odd\.key\{name\}}
 ```

-* In the first placeholder, we have the field name `ts`, a formatter called `timestamp`, and the
+* In the first placeholder, we have the field name `@timestamp`, a formatter called `timestamp`, and
-  formatter’s options which are a date format string.
+  the formatter’s options which are a date format string.
 * The second and third placeholders simply stringify the values of the given fields.
 * The fourth placeholder uses the `round` formatter to round the field’s value; this placeholder
   doesn’t specify any formatter options, so the defaults will be used.